thedigitalkern/jamdocs/docs/theme-configuration.md

 A credit card decline occurs when the payment cannot be processed for a particular reason.
 The transaction can be declined by the processor, the payment gateway or, what is the most common, by the issuing bank.
 Then, you, as a merchant, will see the relevant issuer decline code that comes with a certain reason (usually, you can also see an error message stuck to the code).

-The processing system assigns these codes to transactions and you can see a short explanation for each of them on your profile in the SecurionPay dashboard
+The processing system assigns these codes to transactions and you can see a short explanation for each of them on your profile in the Merchant Profile dashboard acquired by the corresponding bank.

-There are two categories of credit card declines, and these are soft declines and hard ones.
-The first one is when the issuer approved the payment, but there’s some other problem with the transaction.
+There are two categories of credit card declines, and these are **soft declines** and hard ones.
+The first one is when the **issuer approved the payment, but there’s some other problem with the transaction**.
 Usually, retrying the transaction can help in such situations.
-The hard decline, by contrast, is when the payment is not approved by the issuing bank, so your customer should contact their bank to resolve the issue.
+The **hard decline, by contrast, is when the payment is not approved by the issuing bank, so your customer should contact their bank to resolve the issue.**

 ## Decline codes